 Overheating Risks

-Flexible solar panels installed flush against a surface often lack the ventilation necessary for heat dissipation.
-This can lead to hotspots, which reduce efficiency and accelerate wear.
+Flexible solar panels installed closely against a surface often lack adequate ventilation for heat dissipation.
+The presence of hotspots tends to reduce efficiency and speed up overall degradation.

 How to Mitigate This Issue

-- Ensure proper cleaning to prevent dirt accumulation, which exacerbates overheating.
+- Ensure proper cleaning to avoid dirt accumulation, worsening overheating.

 Environmental Concerns: Toxic Materials